Randy Moss: 2010 season

 In the week leading up to the Patriots' 2010 season opener against the Cincinnati Bengals, Moss, who was entering the final year of his contract told CBS Sports that he "did not feel wanted" in New England absent a contract extension offer.
 Moss went on to catch five passes for 59 yards in Week 1.
 After the game, Moss told reporters that it would be his final season with the Patriots.
 The Boston Herald reported weeks later that Moss requested a trade following the game.

-Moss had two receptions in Week 2 against the New York Jets, including a 34-yard touchdown that he caught one-handed after beating All-Pro cornerback Darrelle Revis.
+Moss had two receptions in Week 2 against the New York Jets, including a 34-yard touchdown that he caught one-handed after All-Pro cornerback Darrelle Revis pulled a hamstring.
 The following week against the Buffalo Bills, Moss had two more catches, both for touchdowns.
 His final game in New England came in Week 4 on Monday Night Football against the Miami Dolphins; he did not record a catch in the game for the first time in his Patriots career as a touchdown pass attempt off a fake spike bounced off his hands in the end zone.

 Minnesota Vikings (second stint)

-Two days after the Patriots' game against Miami, Moss was traded to the Minnesota Vikings, in exchange for the Vikings' third-round selection (later used to select quarterback Ryan Mallett) in the 2011 NFL Draft.
+Two days after the Patriots' game against Miami, Moss was traded to the Minnesota Vikings, in exchange for the Vikings' third-round selection (later used to select quarterback Ryan Mallett) in the 2011 NFL draft.
 The Patriots also sent a 2012 seventh-round selection to the Vikings as part of the trade.

-On November 1, less than four weeks after being traded to Minnesota, Vikings head coach Brad Childress told Vikings players in a team meeting that Moss was going to be waived by the team, one day after he criticized Childress and teammates in a press conference following the Vikings' loss to the Patriots at Gillette Stadium.
+Despite the arrival of Moss, the Vikings continued to struggle, due to starting quarterback Brett Favre's age and injuries.
+Moss only managed 13 catches and two touchdowns in four games with the Vikings.
+Vikings' head coach Brad Childress hoped that Moss, as a veteran, would be mature but instead "[Moss] walked in the locker room and vomited on it".
+On November 1, less than four weeks after being traded to Minnesota, Moss criticized Childress and teammates in a press conference following the Vikings' loss to the Patriots at Gillette Stadium.
 Just before the press conference, Moss reportedly told team owner Zygi Wilf that Childress was unfit to coach in the NFL and should be fired.
-Wilf reportedly considered firing Childress and keeping Moss, but Moss was officially waived the next day, November 2.
-Childress was eventually fired on November 22.
+The next day in a team meeting, Childress told Vikings players that Moss was going to be waived.
+Wilf reportedly considered firing Childress and keeping Moss, since Childress did not inform Wilf of the move beforehand, but per contract Childress had the final say on personnel so Moss was officially waived the next day, November 2.
+The Vikings continued to struggle after Moss was waived, and Childress was eventually fired on November 22.